mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\text{Det}(\boldsymbol{A}) = \text{Det}\left(\begin{bmatrix} a_{1,1} & a_{1,2} & a_{1,3} \\ 0 & 0 & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix} \right) + \text{Det}\left(\begin{bmatrix} a_{1,1} & 0 & a_{1,3} \\ 0 & a_{2,2} & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix}\right)$$

 Note that in the first term of this sum, the column vectors are _linearly dependent_ because the second column-vector can be re-written as a multiple of the first.
-Thus, this matrix is singular and thus, according to Theorem XXXX, its determinant is zero.
+Thus, this matrix is singular and thus, according to Theorem 2, its determinant is zero.
 Hence, the entire first term is zero.
 Thus, we have:

 $$\text{Det}(\boldsymbol{A}) = \text{Det}\left(\begin{bmatrix} a_{1,1} & 0 & a_{1,3} \\ 0 & a_{2,2} & a_{2,3} \\ 0 & 0 & a_{3,3}\end{bmatrix}\right)$$

 We can repeat this process with the third column vector by decomposing it into the sum of two vectors and then utilizing the fact that the determinant is linear:

 $\square$

 <span style="color:#0060C6">**Theorem 2:** Given an elementary matrix that represents row-scaling, $\boldsymbol{E} \in \mathbb{R}^{m \times m}$, where $\boldsymbol{E}$ scales the $j$th row of a system of linear equations by $k$, its determinant is simply $k$.</span>